almostearthling/whenever/README.md

 The `configure` command can be used to load a new configuration (or reload a modified one) while the scheduler is running: in case some of the items are already present in the configuration _and_ they are **identical** to the originally loaded ones in terms of provided parameters, the original ones are left in their status -- this means, in particular, that unchanged conditions are _not_ reset, and unchanged event listening services are _not_ restarted when reloading a configuration.
 It is important to notice that **all characters beginning from the first non-blank up to the last non-blank** following the `configure` command are considered part of the provided file name, including spaces other blank characters.
 Possible errors are detected and leave the application status unchanged.
 Also, neither environment variable nor _tilde_ expansions are performed, and both quotes (either single or double) and backslashes are interpreted literally.

-> **Note**: _resetting_ the internal state of a condition indicates that, after the operation, the condition has the same state as when the scheduler just started.
+> **Note:** _resetting_ the internal state of a condition indicates that, after the operation, the condition has the same state as when the scheduler just started.
 It mostly has effect on [interval](#interval) based conditions, conditions that are _not recurring_ -- especially when the `max_tasks_retries` parameter is specified, as the number of available retries is set back to the provided value.
 In the first case, the condition operates as if the interval counter had started in the instant of its reset.
 The second case is actually more interesting, as the success state is taken back to an undetermined state, and thus the scheduler starts checking the condition again even if it had succeeded before.
 A condition that is resumed using the `resume_condition` command also receives a `reset`, so that conditions that depend on waiting for a certain amount of time to fire do not count the time spent in suspended state as part of the time to wait for.

 ## Build issues